 Domain names can be purchased from domain registrars.
 A domain registrar will sell domain names as well as manage them for you if something goes wrong.
 Different domain registrars will have advantages and disadvantages, varying prices, and a range of features.
 Some domain names can even be obtained for free!

 BlueHost is one of the biggest web hosting companies in the world.
 You may be wondering why we’re even mentioning them!
-Like most web hosts, BlueHost are also a domain registrar, but I wouldn’t necessarily recommend them if you only wanted a domain name.
-If you want the full package, BlueHost are a brilliant option.
+Like most web hosts, BlueHost is also a domain registrar, but I wouldn’t necessarily recommend them if you only wanted a domain name.
+If you want the full package, BlueHost is a brilliant option.

 Although you can purchase a domain from BlueHost without web hosting, I personally wouldn’t.
-Simply because, even on their lowest priced shared hosting, BlueHost offer a free domain name.
+Simply because, even on their lowest-priced shared hosting, BlueHost offers a free domain name.
 Starting from only $3.95 per month, you can get hosting for your website and a domain of your choice included.